TK's Reviews

 Taste

 Ballyshannon’s smallest pub.
 No TVs.
 Friendly crowd.
 The pint can vary but it’s often spot on.
 Smooth, at the right temperature, with a delicate flavor.
+Glasses nice.
 Balanced bitterness.
-Superb pours.
+Lovely pours typically.

 Appearance